mikkelfo/CORE-BEHRT/README.md

 # CORE-BEHRT: A Carefully Optimized and Rigorously Evaluated BEHRT

+## Overview
+CORE-BEHRT aims to provide a robust framework for reproducing state-of-the-art results in EHR data analysis using a BEHRT-like model.
+Follow the steps below to reproduce the results.

+## Prerequisites
+Before you begin, ensure you have the necessary dependencies installed.
+This project may require:
+- PyTorch
+- transformers
+- Numpy
+- Pandas
+- scikit_learn
+- tqdm
+- matplotlib
+- (pyarrow if parquet files are used)

+## Getting Started

+### Data Preparation
-To reproduce the results you can run the main scripts in the following order:
+To correctly prepare your data for processing, execute the scripts in the following order.
+Ensure your data adheres to the specified format before starting:

--   main_data_pretrain/main_data_pretrain_large: produces raw and tokenized features
+1. **Data Format**
+   - **Required Data Format:**
+     - **Patient Data**: Ensure the file `patient_format.csv` contains columns for `PID`, `DATE_OF_BIRTH`, `DATE_OF_DEATH`, `RACE`, `GENDER`, and other relevant background features.
+     - **Event Data**: The files `concept.{code_type}.csv` should include `TIMESTAMP`, `PID`, `ADMISSION_ID`, and `CONCEPT`.
+   - Use the preprocessing tools available at [ehr_preprocess](https://github.com/kirilklein/ehr_preprocess.git) to convert your raw data into the required format.

+2. **Feature Creation and Tokenization**
+   - `main_create_data`: Stores features as dictionaries with list of lists as values and difference concept data streams as keys (concept, segment, age, abspos,...) holding the patient sequences.
+Tokenizes the features.
+Use data_pretrain.yaml config.

+3. **Model Pre-training**
--   main_pretrain: pretrain a standard bert model
+   - `main_pretrain`: Pre-trains a standard a BEHRT model on the tokenized features.

--   main_data_finetune/main_data_finetune_large: prepare data for finetune, creates outcomes
+3. **Data Preparation for Fine-tuning**
+   - `main_create_outcomes`: From the formatted data, creates a dictionary with the events of interest (abspos of first time occurrence).
+Example dictionary: {'PID':['p1', 'p2', ...], 'EVENT1':[5423, None, ...], ...}

+4. **Model Fine-tuning**
--   main_finetune: finetune model on a binary task
+   - `main_finetune_cv`: Performs 5-fold cross-validation + evaluation on a holdout-set.

+### Hierarchical Model Training
-To run the hierarchical version:
+To run the hierarchical version of the model, use the following scripts:

-- setup_hierarchical: uses features produced by main_data_pretrain/main_data_pretrain_large to build a tree and create hierarchical features
+- `setup_hierarchical`: Utilizes features from `main_create_data` to construct a feature tree and generate hierarchical features.
-- main_h_pretrain: trains a bert model with hierarchical loss To evaluate using a RF (pretrained model and tokenized features required):
+- `main_h_pretrain`: Trains a BERT model with a hierarchical loss function.

+### Evaluation and Visualization
+To evaluate the model performance:
+- `main_finetune_cv_get_stats`: Get basic statistics on patient sequences in train/val and test set.
+- `main_finetune_cv_test`: Test models trained in CV on a dataset of your choice.
-- main_encode_censored_patients: Creates encodings of sequences using a trained model, censored on a certain event
+- `main_encode_censored_patients`: Encodes sequences using a trained model, specifically censored on a predetermined event.
-- main_evaluate_rf: Uses CV with an hyperparameter optimized RF to train for a binary clasification task
+- `main_encode_concepts`: Save encodings of concepts.